 If, during a given month, you have 100,000 unique visitors arrive at your website (according to Google Analytics or a comparable measurement tool) and 2,000 of these unique visitors become new email subscribers (according to your email management program or service), your ECR is 2% (2,000/100,000 = .02 or 2.0%).

-Our analytics group is currently monitoring more than two dozen websites published by our members.
-Our individual member websites are capturing anywhere between one and 6% of their monthly new unique website visitors.
+Our analytics group is currently monitoring more than a dozen websites published by our members.
+Our individual member websites are capturing anywhere between one and 5% of their monthly new unique website visitors and converting them from visitors into email subscribers.

 So, what’s your site’s ECR?
 If it isn’t 2% or more, you’ve got some work to do!
 Any website analytics tools can measure your unique monthly visitors, but projecting optimal email circulation requires a calculation.